arishasabir004/Animal-Rescue-System/README.md

-This is a comprehensive README.md file for your Animal Rescue Management System.
-It covers the architecture of your Flask application, the database integration, and how to get everything running.

 🐾 Animal Rescue Management System
 The Animal Rescue Management System is a full-stack web application designed to help animal shelters manage their daily operations.
 It provides a centralized platform to track animal intakes, adoption records, shelter capacities, and volunteer contributions.